kuzyn/write/0_random_notes.md

+videos of small airplanes tailspining and recovering

+±±±

 today i saw a guy at a barber, his face in a green mask then a guy at the fruit store his face gnawed by a wine stain